MacPenguin

 • MacOS 7.0.1

 System 7 (required by Penguin) is available for free from Apple.
 System 7.5.2 is known to fix some problems with disabling the video interrupts on the Mac IIsi and IIci that may prevent Linux from running correctly.
-However, 7.5.2 is very buggy, so if you actually plan to use MacOS, you will obviously want to upgrade to 7.5.5.
+However, 7.5.2 is buggy, so if you actually plan to use MacOS, you will want to upgrade to 7.5.3 or 7.5.5.
 Furthermore, System 7.5 is horribly slow on 68030-based Macs, and none of them require it to boot (unlike most 68040-based Macs), so unless you really need it you are better off with 7.0.1 or 7.1.

 • Mode32